qmlbook/qt6book/docs/ch04-qmlstart/qml-syntax.md

 ::: tip
 You can run the example using the Qt Quick runtime from the command line from your OS like this:

-    $ $QTDIR/bin/qmlscene RectangleExample.qml
+    $ $QTDIR/bin/qml RectangleExample.qml

 Where you need to replace the `$QTDIR` to the path to your Qt installation.
-The `qmlscene` executable initializes the Qt Quick runtime and interprets the provided QML file.
+The `qml` executable initializes the Qt Quick runtime and interprets the provided QML file.

 In Qt Creator, you can open the corresponding project file and run the document  `RectangleExample.qml`.
 :::